 If you changed your numeric values to text in order to add leading zeros, you might want to convert it back to numbers and lose the 0’s.
 The easiest way of doing this is by selecting the cell you want to convert, then clicking on the yellow exclamation mark.
 (Bottom-right corner of the cell.)

-From the drop-down menu, simply select Convert to Number.
+From the drop-down menu, select Convert to Number.
 You’ll immediately see it change back to its original numeric value.

 Would you like to receive promotions, deals, and discounts to get our products for the best price?
 Don’t forget to subscribe to our newsletter by entering your email address below!
 Receive the latest technology news in your inbox and be the first to read our tips to become more productive.